arturoc/ofxAndroidVideoPlayer/README.md

 Video player addon for android based on ffmpeg, this probably won't be official since the libraries are too big for an android application.
-To sue it:
+To use it:

 - download to the addons folder
 - add the name of the addons in the addons.make file of the project